zkamvar/user2021/prose.md

 Git) have immediate application.

-It's important to pause here and point out that the entire paradigm for this is for people to be able to take markdown and get a functional website out of it.
+It's important to pause here and point out that the entire paradigm for this is for people to be able to write markdown lessons and get a functional website out of it.
 This is not a new concept, in fact, there are over 460 iterations of this concept according to https://staticsitegenerators.net.
 Jekyll happens to be the one that was used by GitHub early on and thus it stuck.

 This infrastructure design has two significant drawbacks: